1925 in baseball: Negro leagues final standings

+All Negro leagues standings below are per Seamheads.

 Negro National League final standings

 This was the sixth season of the first Negro National League.
 This was the first season in which a playoff was held to determine the pennant, for which the first half leader would be matched against the second half winner.
 Kansas City won the first half while St. Louis won the second half.
 As such, they met for a best-of-seven Championship Series.
 Kansas City would win the series in seven games to win their first pennant.

 Eastern Colored League final standings

 This was the third of six seasons for the Eastern Colored League.
 According to the Center for Negro League Baseball Research, it was common practice for the teams in the league to all play a different number of games during the season.
 The Wilmington Potomacs dropped out of the league in July 1925.
 Hilldale Club faced the Kansas City Monarchs in the second overall Colored World Series.